react-navigation/react-navigation.github.io/docs/handling-iphonex.md

 sidebar_label: iPhone X support
 ---

-By default React Navigation aids in ensuring your application displays correctly on the iPhoneX.
+By default, React Navigation aids in ensuring your application displays correctly on the iPhoneX.
 It does so by using `SafeAreaView` inside of UI elements that may interact with the sensor cluster ("the notch") or the home activity indicator.

 ## Hidden/Custom Navigation Bar or Tab Bar

 ![Default React Navigation Behavior](/docs/assets/iphoneX/01-iphonex-default.png)

-However, if you're overriding the default navigation bar it's important to ensure your UI doesn't interfere with either of those hardware elements.
+However, if you're overriding the default navigation bar, it's important to ensure your UI doesn't interfere with either of those hardware elements.

-For example, if I render nothing for the `header` or `tabBarComponent` nothing renders
+For example, if I render nothing for the `header` or `tabBarComponent`, nothing renders

 ```javascript
 const Tabs = createBottomTabNavigator({